-The exhaust system must be located no closer than 3 inches (76 mm) from combustible material (wood, felt, cotton, organic fibers, etc.), or be so located, insulated or shielded that it does not raise the temperature of any combustible material more than 117° F (65° C) above the ambient air inlet temperature.
+The exhaust system must be located no closer than 3 inches (76 mm) from combustible material (wood, felt, cotton, organic fibers, etc.), or be so located, insulated or shielded that it does not raise the temperature of any combustible material more than $117^{\circ}$ F (65° C) above the ambient air inlet temperature.

 The exhaust system must extend a minimum 1 inch (25 mm) beyond the perimeter of the vehicle.
 Do not terminate the exhaust tailpipe under the vehicle.
-Be aware that any vent, window, storage compartment or opening that can be opened and that is not permanently sealed from the vehicle living space can be an avenue for carbon monoxide to enter the vehicle.
-The tailpipe must not terminate so that any vent, window, or opening into the living area is within the circular area shown in Figure 6-1.
-This area is defined as a circle with a radius of six inches (152.4 mm) measured from the outside of the tailpipe.
+Be aware that any vent, window, storage compartment or opening that can be opened and that is not permanently sealed from the vehicle living space or work space can be an avenue for carbon monoxide to enter the vehicle.
+The tailpipe must not terminate so that any vent, window, or opening into the living area (RV) or the work area (commercial vehicle) is within the triangular area shown in Figure 6-1.
+This area is defined as an isosceles triangle with a height of 3 feet measured from the center of the tailpipe termination and with a base of 2 feet measured one foot horizontally from the center of the pipe in either direction.

 AWARNING Exhaust gas is deadly and presents the hazard of severe personal injury or death.
 Do not terminate an exhaust pipe under the vehicle.
-The tailpipe must not terminate so that any vent, window, or opening into the living area is within the circular area shown in Figure 6-1.
+The tailpipe must not terminate so that any vent, window, or opening into the living area is within the triangular area shown in Figure 6-1.
 Keep all openings closed when the generator set is running.